MikoLone/leaflet/README.md

 # leaflet

 To run leaflet locally,
-Install Node.js and the http-server package by running the following command.
+Install Node.js

-> npm install --global http-server

-or refer to their documentation at https://www.npmjs.com/package/http-server

 Clone the repository and cd into the leaflet folder and run the http-server command

 > cd Documents\GitHub\leaflet
+> npm install

-> http-server
+> ./node_modules/.bin/http-server